FAQs: Covid-19 (the virus)

 and you live alone, the NHS say you should use the 111 online Coronavirus service: 111.nhs.uk/covid-19

-If your symptoms are mild, you'll probably be advised to stay at home (self-isolate) for 7 days.
-But, and this is very important, if you live with others, the whole household should self-isolate for 14 days.
+If your symptoms are mild, you'll probably be advised to stay at home (self-isolate).
+But, and this is very important, if you live with others, the whole household should self-isolate.
 You should try to keep contact with others in the house to a minimum.
 You can also get an isolation note for work though the online Coronavirus service.